betoule/cosmologix/doc/validation_paper.md

-state, but for photons, for which we pass the observed temperature of the CMB $T_{cmb}$ instead, and for neutrinos which, in the general case, transition from ultra-relativistic to non-relativistic over the period of interest and whose energy density evolution needs numerical computation.
+state, but for photons, for which we pass the observed temperature of the CMB $T_{cmb}$ instead, and for neutrinos which, in the general case, transition from ultra-relativistic to non-relativistic over the period of interest and whose energy density evolution requires a specific numerical computation.

 ### Species parameterized by reduced density and Equations of state